Future Starts Now

-"Future Starts Now" is the first single by German singer-songwriter Kim Petras from her scrapped third studio album Problématique.
+"Future Starts Now" is a song by German singer-songwriter Kim Petras.
 It was released on 27 August 2021 through Amigo and Republic Records, making it her debut single under a major label.

 Background

 The song was first teased on Twitter by Petras, who said her album is "fully done" and the single would be released in the coming weeks.
 A performance of the upcoming single was played during her set at the 2021 Lollapalooza on 29 July 2021.
 After the performance, a small preview was released on Petras' own website with a link to pre-save the song on Spotify.
-On 16 August, an official announcement of the release date was posted on her social medias, showing Petras surrounded by baguettes with a short clip of the song playing in the background.
+On 16 August, an official announcement of the release date was posted on her social media, showing Petras surrounded by baguettes with a short clip of the song playing in the background.

-In the beginning of August 2022, Petras confirmed that the album, titled Problématique, is scrapped and approved listening to the leaked material from it.
+The song was originally intended to be the lead single to Petras’ initial debut major-label studio album, Problématique, in 2022, but plans changed after the album got shelved in favour of Feed the Beast (2023).
+A revised version of the album was eventually released in spite of this on 18 September 2023.
+While "Coconuts" appeared on Feed The Beast alongside three other tracks intended for Problématique, "Future Starts Now" was excluded from both albums' track listings.
+In 2022, a vinyl single featuring "Future Starts Now" and its follow-up single, "Coconuts" was released to Urban Outfitters.

+Music video

+The music video for "Future Starts Now" was released on 5 October 2021.
+The video features a shortened edit of the song.